nctu-eva-lab/AntifakePrompt/README.md

  ## Acknowledgement

-This project is built upon the gaint sholders of InstructBLIP.
+This project is built upon the giant sholders of InstructBLIP.
 Great thanks to them!

 InstructBLIP: https://github.com/salesforce/LAVIS/tree/main/projects/instructblip